Geometric Constraints in Deep Learning Frameworks: A Survey: Plane Sweep Algorithm

 The plane-sweep method can directly estimate the disparity (for stereo) or depth values (for MVS), but modern deep learning-based frameworks use it to create matching volume corresponding to each source image and the reference image.
 The matching volume is aggregated based on a metric to create a cost volume.
 The cost volume is then regularized either by 3D-CNNs \cite{yao2018mvsnet, gu2020cascade, kendall2017end, ding2022transmvsnet} or by RNNs \cite{yao2019recurrent, peng2023rwkv}.
 The metric used for cost volume aggregation can vary from method to method.
 For example, Huang et al. \cite{huang2018deepmvs} compute pairwise matching costs between a reference image and neighboring source images and fuse them with max-pooling.
-MVSNet \cite{yao2018mvsnet}, R-MVSNet \cite{yao2019recurrent} and CasMVSNet \cite{gu2020cascade} computes the variance between all encoded features warped onto each sweep plane and regularizes it with 3D-U-Net \cite{olaf2015unet}.
+MVSNet \cite{yao2018mvsnet}, R-MVSNet \cite{yao2019recurrent}, and CasMVSNet \cite{gu2020cascade} compute the variance between all encoded features warped onto each sweep plane and then regularize it with 3D-UNet \cite{olaf2015unet}.
 TransMVSNet \cite{ding2022transmvsnet} computes similarity-based cost volume for regularization.
-Yang et al. \cite{yang2020cost} reuse cost volume from the previous stage, along with the partial cost volume of the current stage in the multi-stage MVS framework.
-They create a pyramidal structure in cost volume creation.
+Yang et al. \cite{yang2020cost} reuse cost volume from previous stage, along with the partial cost volume of the current stage in multi-stage MVS framework.
+They create a pyramidal structure for the cost volume.

-Plane sweeping typically assumes surfaces to be fronto-parallel, which causes ambiguity in matching where slanted surfaces are involved like urban scenes \cite{gallup2007real}.
+Plane sweeping typically assumes surfaces to be fronto-parallel, which causes ambiguity in matching where slanted surfaces are involved, like urban scenes \cite{gallup2007real}.
 Gallup et al. \cite{gallup2007real} propose to perform multiple plane sweeps, where each plane sweep is intended to take care of planar surfaces with a particular normal.
-The proposed method is applied in three steps, first, the surface normals of the ground and facade planes are identified by analyzing their 3D points obtained through the sparse structure from motion.
+Their method is applied in three steps.
+First, the surface normals of the ground and facade planes are identified by analyzing 3D points obtained through the sparse structure from motion.
 Then, a plane sweep for each surface normal is applied, resulting in multiple depth hypotheses for each pixel in the final depth map.
 Finally, the best depth/normal combination for each pixel is selected based on a cost or by multi-label graph cut method \cite{boykov2001fast, greig1989exact, bishop2006pattern}.